maduhu/cloudstack-docs/rtd/source/concepts.rst

 -  Regions: A collection of one or more geographically proximate zones managed by one or more management servers.

--  Zones: Typically, a zone is equivalent to a single datacenter.
+-  Zones: Typically, a zone is generally mapped to a single datacenter.
 A zone consists of one or more pods and secondary storage.

--  Pods: A pod is usually a rack, or row of racks that includes a layer-2 switch and one or more clusters.
+-  Pods: A pod is logical construct.
+Pods are generally used to group clusters into failure domains ie. a number of clusters which share the same physical switch stack or physical storage array.

--  Clusters: A cluster consists of one or more homogenous hosts and primary storage.
+-  Clusters: A cluster consists of one or more homogeneous hosts and one or more primary storage pools.

--  Host: A single compute node within a cluster; often a hypervisor.
+-  Host: A single compute node within a cluster, often a hypervisor.

--  Primary Storage: A storage resource typically provided to a single cluster for the actual running of instance disk images.
-(Zone-wide primary storage is an option, though not typically used.)
+-  Primary Storage: A storage resource provided to clusters for the actual running of instance disk images.
+Each primary storage pool is generally attached to a specific cluster although zone-wide primary storage is an option, it is not typically used.)

--  Secondary Storage: A zone-wide resource which stores disk templates, ISO images, and snapshots.
+-  Secondary Storage: A zone-wide resource which stores disk templates, ISO images and snapshots.

 Networking Overview